paulkienitz/Monopoly/README.md

 then translated to portable C around 1990.
 I have sometimes used it as a speed benchmark as I have gone through different computers.
 It still works but may need a warning suppressed for old deprecated stdio functions.

+No license, do whatever you want with it.